 In 1998, the federal government imposed a three-year moratorium on state and local governments' imposition of new taxes on Internet access or electronic commerce transactions.
 This moratorium was extended until November 1, 2003, and has now expired.
-It is expected that Congress will enter into a several month extension of the moratorium, but such an extension may not be enacted.
-Unless the moratorium is extended, state and local governments may levy additional taxes on Internet access and electronic commerce transactions.
+Unless the moratorium is extended by Congress, state and local governments may levy additional taxes on Internet access and electronic commerce transactions.
 An increase in applicable taxes may make electronic commerce transactions less attractive for merchants and businesses, which could result in a decrease in the level of usage of our services.